 This table tells you which recovery class your asset is and which accounting method to use to calculate its depreciation.

 MACRS Percentage Table Guide

 The following table refers to the MACRS chart for your particular asset’s useful life or recovery period.
 (There are about 18 such tables by the IRS).
 You’ll need to know your property class and convention.
 You’ll find the complete list of the tables in IRS Pub 946, Appendix A.

 MACRS Depreciation Rates Table

 This table charts your depreciation amount each year.
 Simply look up the table value and multiply the value by the asset’s basis.

 The final MACRS Depreciation Rates Table tells you the tax percentage you can itemize for your asset.
-So, say, you have a computer that falls into the 5-year category and, say, you’ve used that computer for 4 years, the table tells you that you can deduct 11.52% tax from that property.
+For example, say you have a computer that falls into the MACRS 5-year table category and you’ve used that computer for 4 years, the table tells you that you can deduct 11.52% tax from that property.

 MACRS Depreciation Example Calculation

 Putting it all together, you’ll want to have 3 pieces of information handy:

-- The type of property you are depreciating: Residential rental, nonresidential rental or all other property.
+- Type of property you are depreciating: residential rental, nonresidential rental or all other property

-- The depreciation method selected from the Depreciation Methods Table
+- Depreciation method selected from the Depreciation Methods Table

-- The month or quarter the asset was placed into service.
+- Month or quarter the asset was placed into service

 Example 1: Calculating Tax for New Toyota

-I bought a Toyota for business use for $40,000 and want to claim a tax deduction on this asset.
-I consult the IRS MACRS Depreciation Tables:
+You bought a $40,000 Toyota for business use and want to claim a tax deduction on this asset.
+You consult the IRS MACRS Depreciation Tables:

-- The first chart (the MACRS Depreciation Methods Table) tells me my Toyota is a non-farm 3-, 5-, 7- and 10- year property and that I use the GDS 200% method to calculate how much tax to deduct.
+- The first chart (the MACRS Depreciation Methods Table) tells you your Toyota is a non-farm 3-, 5-, 7- and 10-year property and that you use the GDS 200% method to calculate how much tax to deduct.

-- The second chart (the Percentage Table Guide) asks me for the convention – month or quarter – that I placed my Toyota in service.
-It was the Half-Year convention.
-I’m then referred to Depreciation Rate Table A-1 & A-2.
+- The second chart (the Percentage Table Guide) asks for the convention – month or quarter – that you placed the Toyota in service.
+You select the Half-Year convention.
+You’re then referred to Depreciation Rate Table A-1 & A-2.